INTRODUCTION

 TYPE OF FAN

 Fans are available from suppliers who service the performance market.
-There are a number of brands like Kenlowe and Facet.
-(Webmaster note; Greg Solow's Engine Room can supply a fan with 2.3 times the capacity of the Kenlowe and that fits well but it is costly and an extra bracket will be needed to the lower nut of the upper radiator mount to support the added weight.
+There are a number of brands like Kenlowe, Facet.
+(Webmaster note; The Factory and most of the aftermarket now use a SPAL with 2.3 times the capacity of the Kenlowe/Facet.
+If used on the crossbar (ugh!) it will need an extra fitting on the upper radiator mount to support the added weight.
 The much larger motor size is made possible by an ingenious design of the fan blades and the installation is very similar.)
 13 inches is the biggest fan which will fit (in my car) and the Kenlowe 13” suction fan is 66mm thick which will go in from underneath, anything much thicker will not.
 This fan is £100 approx and the kit contains the thermostatic control, wire and connectors and decent instructions.
 The kit also contains a metal shroud but I could not get it in using my own instead.

-3. The Kenlowe fan has 2 sets of mounting holes.
+3. The Kenlowe fan has 2 mounting holes (the SPALs have 3-4).
 The ones to use are flush with back of the included surround in a recess.
 The others should be cut off with a hacksaw both in the diameter and in the height to give a 12 to 15 mm clear space all round the surround so the fan can be sealed to the radiator.
 I used 20mm x 4 mm steel strip to make the mounting plates but anything sensible is ok.

 Cut strip to length, mark out and drill 6mm holes for the fan and 8mm holes for the mounting bolts.
 Take care that the holes for the mounting bolts are accessible from the rad side of the fan so you can get the bolts in.
 Put a strip of double sided adhesive tape as sold for trim repairs round the outside of the fan surround but leave the backing tape on.
 Measure the circumference carefully to make the shroud.
 Two M6x50 mm bolts are needed for the tube clamp and two M8x60s for the fan mounting.
 If they are too long you cannot get them in.